 Free Nights – Most hotel co-branded credit cards, like the World of Hyatt card, give you a free night after each anniversary year.
 Although the card charges a $95 annual fee, a free night is easily worth more than the fee.
 Especially when you consider you don’t pay room tax on an award night and Hyatt doesn’t charge resort fees on redemptions.

 Bonus Categories – A lot of cards give you bonus points for spending in specific categories.
-The American Express Gold Card gives you a whopping 4x Membership Rewards points at US grocery stores (on the first $25,000 spent each year) and restaurants worldwide.
+The card_name gives you a whopping 4x Membership Rewards points at US supermarkets (on the first $25,000 spent each year) and restaurants worldwide.
+Terms apply.
 AMEX values their points at 1 cent per point.

 If you were to spend $10,000 in these categories each year, the points you would earn are worth at least $400 (10,000 x .01 x 4), which is more than the $250 annual fee, see rates and fees.
 And that’s before consider the statement credits that come with this card.

-Statement Credits – Cards like the Chase Sapphire Reserve® come with statement credits each year.
+Statement Credits – Cards like the card_name come with statement credits each year.
 Yes, the card comes with a hefty $550 annual fee but it also has an annual $300 credit towards travel purchases.
 The travel credits are extremely easy to use so it makes getting a lot of value from the card with the other benefits simple to do.

 The next step in the processing should be to contact your credit card company to see if they have any retention offers for you.
 Credit card companies don’t like to lose good customers, so frequently they’ll offer you an incentive to stay with them by offering you an incentive.